Explain how metformin works

 The multifaceted mechanism of action of metformin makes it a cornerstone in the management of type 2 diabetes and metabolic syndrome.
 By targeting various pathways involved in glucose and lipid metabolism, metformin offers comprehensive benefits for individuals struggling with insulin resistance and hyperglycemia.

-See also Metformin hcl er 500mg
+See also Metformin anaphylaxis

 Metformin: A Biguanide Drug